Revision 23-2; Effective April 1, 2023

 - Give the applicant Form H1019, Report of Change.
-Explain that the applicant must report changes within 10 days after the household knows about the change.
+Explain the applicant must report changes within 10 days after the household knows about the change.
 Indicate the appropriate reporting requirement on page 1.

 - Refer the applicant to other programs the applicant might be eligible for, such as: